deryckoe/user-toolkit/README.txt

 ## PRIVACY STATEMENT

-This plugin makes use of browser cookies in order to allow users to switch to another account.
-Its cookies operate using the same mechanism as the authentication cookies in WordPress core, which means their values contain the user’s user_login field in plain text which should be treated as potentially personally identifiable information (PII) for privacy and regulatory reasons (GDPR, CCPA, etc). .
-The names of the cookies are:
+This plugin makes use of a single browser cookie in order to allow users to switch between accounts.
+The cookie contains only a secure reference hash and does not store any personally identifiable information (PII).
+The actual user data is stored securely on the server using WordPress transients.

-* wp_usrtk_user_from_{COOKIEHASH}
+The cookie name is:
-* wp_usrtk_user_switched_{COOKIEHASH}
+* wp_usrtk_user_switch_ref

+This implementation ensures that no user data or PII is exposed in the browser cookies, making it more secure and privacy-friendly.
+The cookie is set with HTTP-only flag, secure flag (when HTTPS is in use), and SameSite=Strict for enhanced security.
+The cookie expires after 24 hours or when the user switches back to their original account.

 == Installation ==